Landed Cost Voucher

 • Purchase Invoice You can select multiple documents if needed.

-• Quantity → based on item quantity
+• Quantity - depends on the quantity of items.

 • Amount → based on item value

-• Add the Expense Account (e.g., Freight and Forwarding Charges).
+• Add the Expense Account (e.g. Freight and Forwarding Charges).

 4. Save and Submit the voucher.